RosarioB/account_abstraction_alchemy/README.md

 # Build a paymaster
+This code is taken from the video https://www.youtube.com/watch?v=2LGpEobxIBA&list=PLMj8NvODurfF5xy8CO59TNNeC-RTtCCf8&index=2

 In this branch we add the paymaster that will pay the user operation.

+## Execution
+We firstly
-We firstly First start the local Hardhat blockchain with:
+First start the local Hardhat blockchain with:

 `npx hardhat node`